CADLabs/ethereum-economic-model/docs/hackmd_mathematical_specification.md

 T = \frac{\text{eip1559_avg_transactions_per_day}}{E_{day}} \times \text{eip1559_avg_gas_per_transaction} \\ \times \text{eip1559_avg_tip_amount}
 $$

+The following state-update logic for system metric State Variables can also be performend in post-processing, to improve run-time performance.

 ## System Metrics

+System Metrics are computed from State Variables in order to assess the performance of the system.
+The calculation of our System Metrics is also represented in the [model's cadCAD Canvas / Differential Specification](https://lucid.app/lucidchart/invitations/accept/07b715e4-80c9-4901-8ba7-f3309e52a38d?viewport_loc=41%2C-239%2C5380%2C3206%2CQe-m-rCpJ8RS) and accessible via LucidChart.
+Below is an illustrative screenshot.

 ![](https://i.imgur.com/VTiLNne.png)

-The system metrics are calculated in three stages, in three partial state update blocks:

-* Reward Aggregation
-* Validator Cost Aggregation
-* Accounting and Metrics

-The metrics of the system can also be calculated in post-processing, to improve run-time performance.

 #### Network Costs